amd/ryzen-ai-documentation/docs/inst.rst

    python quicktest.py –ep ipu

-- This test will take an image and run classification on IPU.
-On a successful run you will see a output like below:
+- This test takes an image and run classification on IPU.
+On a successful run, you can see an output similar to the following:

 .. code-block::